tony-box/bicep-registry-modules/avm/res/api-management/service/README.md

 ### Parameter: `privateEndpoints`

 Configuration details for private endpoints.
 For security reasons, it is recommended to use private endpoints whenever possible.
-Note, requires the 'sku' to be 'Premium', 'Developer', 'Basic', 'Standard', 'StandardV2', or 'BasicV2'.
+Note: Private endpoints are supported with Developer, Basic, Standard, Premium, BasicV2, and StandardV2 SKUs only.
+Consumption SKU does not support private endpoints.

 - Required: No
 - Type: array